Election recount: Australia

 Australian elections use instant-runoff voting and single transferable vote at the federal level to determine representatives for the House of Representatives and the Senate respectively.
 Tabulating votes for both houses involves automatic recounts known as "fresh scrutiny."
 For the House, this process occurs the Monday after a general election.
 The process in the Senate occurs shortly after the election, but only first preferences are recounted.
 A voter's full preferences for the Senate are not counted until after fresh scrutiny occurs.
 Candidates for either house may also request recounts, though such a request may be refused by the Electoral Commission.

 Similar processes occur at the state and territorial level.
 As in federal elections, candidates may request recounts subject to the discretion of electoral authorities.

 Canada

-Recounts in Canadian elections are known as "judicial recounts" because a superior court judge oversees them.
+Recounts in Canadian elections are formal process oversaw by judges, and therefore are often referred to as "judicial recounts".
+For federal elections and the provincials of most provinces and territories, recounts are overseen by judges of the superior trial courts.
+Recounts or provincial elections in Ontario, Quebec, Prince Edward Island, and for territorial elections in Nunavut are oversee by judges of the provincial or territorial courts.

+Recounts are conducted automatically if the difference between the vote tallies of the first and second place candidates falls below a certain threshold.
 In federal elections, tied elections or races with a difference of 0.1% result in automatic recounts.
-Electors (including candidates) may also petition for recounts within four days of the final vote count under certain conditions.
-Each province and territory has its own regulations regarding provincial or territorial elections.
+Electors, including candidates, may also petition an appropriate court for recounts within specific time limits following the election under certain conditions.